 Before engaging in sexual activity, the initiator must seek affirmative consent from the other participant(s).
 Affirmative consent means an affirmative, conscious decision by each participant to engage in mutually agreed-upon sexual activity.
 All five of the following elements are essential in order to have affirmative consent: consists of mutually understandable communication, is informed and reciprocal, is freely and actively given, is not unlimited, and is not indefinite.
 If one or more of the elements are absent, there is no affirmative consent.

 To report an incident that you experienced, that you witnessed, or that you know about, you can talk to the Title IX Coordinator or a Deputy Coordinator, any faculty or staff member of the College, a Resident Assistant or a Peer Advocate (not to be confused with a Peer Assistant or PA Leader).
-The Health Center and Counseling Center are confidential resources and are not required to report an incident to the College.
+The Health Center, Counseling Center, and the Chaplain are confidential resources and are not required to report an incident to the College.
 All other faculty and staff are mandatory reporters.
 The College will investigate all reports and claims of sexual misconduct and take appropriate action.
-You can contact the Title IX Coordinator, Tiffany Cox, by emailing TitleIX@rhodes.edu or calling the Academic Affairs/Title IX Office at 901-843-3606.
+You can contact the Title IX Coordinator, Inez Warner, by emailing TitleIX@rhodes.edu or calling the Title IX Office at 901-843-3354.